Akwensi/akwensi.github.io/_posts/2019-11-09-Web scraping.md

 ## Task:

-Write a python script that scrapes for info from meqasa and outputs a CSV file with the following structure:
+Write a python script that scrapes for info from meqasa and outputs a CSV file with the following columns:

 property
 beds